SUPRA: Superpixel Guided Loss for Improved Multi-modal Segmentation in Endoscopy: Introduction

 Several techniques have been proposed to reduce the effects of domain shift on a model \cite{csurka_unsupervised_2021, tommasi_learning_2016}, which can be divided into either domain adaptation methods (where we have a set of target domains with different data distribution) or domain generalisation methods (where we wish to make our model better with any unseen data).
-There are many possible directions that one could follow to apply these methods in deep learning, from using conventional algorithms and regularization during training, to modifying the model being used to learn more relevant features or creating additional methods to learn how to model and lessen the impact of domain shift \cite{zhou_domain_2022}.
+There are many possible directions that one could follow to apply these methods in deep learning: from using conventional algorithms and regularization during training, to modifying the model being used to learn more relevant features or creating additional methods to learn how to model and lessen the impact of domain shift \cite{zhou_domain_2022}.

-Domain generalisation methods have shown to be effective in semantic image segmentation tasks in areas such as autonomous driving.
+Domain generalisation methods have shown to be effective in semantic segmentation tasks in areas such as autonomous driving.
 Thus, in this paper we draw inspiration from this previous work \cite{zhang_transferring_2020} to propose a new loss function that utilizes traditional superpixel segmentation using the Simple Linear Iterative Clustering (SLIC) method, a k-means-based technique \cite{achanta_slic_2012} to enforce a cluster-based consistency during training, generating more geometrically regular predictions that are better translated to other datasets without requiring any changes to the base model.
-Our contributions herein are two-fold: i) SUPRA (SUPeRpixel Augmented), a framework that generates the superpixels and incorporates our loss to a model and ii) SLICLoss, a loss that combines agreement with superpixel boundaries generated by SLIC, which is then added to the BCE loss function.
+Our contributions herein are two-fold: i) SUPRA (SUPeRpixel Augmented), a framework that generates superpixels and incorporates our loss to a model and ii) SLICLoss, a loss that combines agreement with superpixel boundaries generated by SLIC and the BCE loss function.

-In order to validate our proposal (schematically depicted in Fig. \ref{fig:summary}), we make use of a vanilla UNet model \cite{ronneberger_u-net_2015} and incorporate an additional loss term in the form of the proposed SLICLoss.
-In our experiments, we compared our method with a baseline model using only the BCE loss on different modalities for BE in EndoUDA.
+In order to validate our proposal (schematically depicted in fig. \ref{fig:summary}), we make use of an unmodified ('vanilla') UNet model \cite{ronneberger_u-net_2015} and incorporate an additional loss term in the form of the proposed SLICLoss.
+In our experiments, we compared our method with several baseline models using only the BCE loss on different modalities for BE in EndoUDA.
 The rationale for this case study is to assess if the proposed loss is capable of improving the network's generalisation capabilities for segmenting images containing a significant domain shift.

 The rest of this paper is organized as follows: Section II further discusses the importance of dealing with domain shift in endoscopic tasks, analyzing some recent works in literature.
 Section III presents the proposed approach and introduces the SLICLoss.
 In Section IV we discuss the experimental setup, providing training and testing details.
 Section V presents the results of our experiments in the EndoUDA dataset.
 Finally, Section VI concludes the article and discusses future work.